Seoul authorities find toxic substances in Shein and Temu products

 "The Seoul Metropolitan Government will continue to conduct safety tests periodically and disclose the results."

-In April, the European Union added Shein to its list of digital firms that are big enough to come under stricter safety rules -- including measures to protect customers from unsafe products, especially those that could be harmful to minors.
+The European Union in April added Shein to its list of digital firms that are big enough to come under stricter safety rules -- including measures to protect customers from unsafe products, especially those that could be harmful to minors.

-Shein and Temu have followed Chinese e-commerce titan Alibaba in challenging Amazon, especially by making inroads in the US market.

 Source: AFP